 \section{Introduction}

-\IEEEPARstart{C}{ognitive} abilities play a crucial role in daily life, constituting a fundamental aspect of our interactions with others.
-These abilities include reasoning, various memory functions, attention, and language comprehension and communication~\cite{cognitive}.
-As individuals age, cognitive function typically undergoes a natural decline, with certain abilities, such as processing speed, reasoning, and memory, showing more pronounced signs of deterioration, while others remain relatively unaffected.~\cite{age}.
-Despite cognitive decline is a common and natural aspect of aging, some individuals may experience a more accelerated or pronounced deterioration in these abilities due to cognitive disorders, such as dementia~\cite{dementia}.
+Cognitive abilities play a crucial role in daily life and are fundamental to our interactions with others.
+These abilities include reasoning, memory functions, attention, and language comprehension and communication~\cite{cognitive}.
+As individuals age, cognitive function typically undergoes a natural decline, with some abilities, such as processing speed, reasoning, and memory, showing more pronounced deterioration, while others remain relatively unaffected~\cite{age}.
+Although cognitive decline is a common and natural aspect of aging, some individuals may experience a more accelerated or pronounced deterioration in these abilities due to cognitive disorders, such as dementia~\cite{dementia}.
 The severity of this deterioration spans a broad spectrum, with Mild Cognitive Impairment (MCI) representing an intermediate stage between typical age-related decline and more severe forms, including different types of dementia~\cite{mci, mci2}.
-The decline in cognitive abilities due to aging represents a significant challenge for our society, particularly in light of the trend toward an aging population~\cite{ageing}.
+Age-related cognitive decline presents a significant societal challenge, especially given the growing trend toward aging populations~\cite{ageing}.
 Nonetheless, not all disorders affecting cognitive abilities are associated with age.
-One such disorder is aphasia, which is usually caused by strokes~\cite{damasio1992aphasia}.
+For instance, aphasia, typically caused by strokes, can impair language functions across age groups~\cite{damasio1992aphasia}.